The pipeline

 Render automation

-Environment, three-point lighting, auto-framed camera, multi-angle stills, and a 360° turntable.
+Environment, three-point lighting, an auto-framed camera, multi-angle stills, and a 360° turntable.

 Editions